-- 1. Technical and Applied Skills: Learning experiences in this goal will assist students as they develop the knowledge and skills, they need to create products that support individuals, families, and communities.
-Students will be given the opportunity to explore their ideas through practical experiences in a safe and supportive environment. - 2.
-Fundamentals of Nutrition: The learning experiences in this goal will assist students as they develop the knowledge and skills, they need to evaluate nutrition knowledge and develop an appreciation of food to enhance the health and well-being of individuals, families, and communities.
+Technical and Applied Skills: The learning experiences in this goal will assist students as they develop the knowledge and skills, they need to create products that support individuals, families, and communities.
+Students will be given the opportunity to explore their ideas through practical experiences in a safe and supportive environment.

-Fundamentals of Design: Learning experiences in this goal will assist students as they develop the knowledge and skills, they will need in the fashion and textile industries.
-Students will be given the opportunity to explore and use these skills, resources, and processes to create styles or products for individuals, families, and communities.

-- 3. Citizenship and Sustainability: The learning experiences in this goal will assist students as they develop the knowledge and skills, they need to become citizens who look critically at people's quality of life-locally, nationally, and globally-with the desire to make positive changes towards a sustainable and equitable future. - 4.
-Relationships and Influences: The learning experiences in this goal will assist students as they develop the knowledge and skills they need to build and maintain positive relationships and to understand the issues and challenges that affect individuals, families, and communities - 5.
+- 2. Fundamentals of Design: The learning experiences in this goal will assist students as they develop the knowledge and skills they will need in the fashion and textile industries.
+Students will be given the opportunity to explore and use these skills, resources, and processes to create styles or products for individuals, families, and communities. - 3.
+Citizenship and Sustainability: The learning experiences in this goal will assist students as they develop the knowledge and skills, they need to become citizens who look critically at people's quality of life-locally, nationally, and globally-with the desire to make positive changes towards a sustainable and equitable future. - 4.
+Relationships and Influences: The learning experiences in this goal will assist students as they develop the knowledge and skills they need to build and maintain positive relationships and to understand the issues and challenges that affect individuals, families, and communities. - 5.
 Environmental Design: The learning experiences in this goal will assist students as they develop the knowledge and skills related to the built, natural, and human environments.
 The study of aesthetics, environments, and technology fosters the development of skills and values to understand the complex relationships between human well-being and the places we inhabit. - 6.
 Career Development: The learning experiences in this goal will assist students in developing the knowledge and skills necessary for effective communication, teamwork, and leadership that contribute to success in learning, life, and work.